“Haven’t I told you something of the life we live here? The sort of horrible death-in-life! The decay, the loneliness, the self-pity?”

 Corrosive and Damaging Effects of Imperialism

-Beyond the downfall of Flory, the idea of imperialism as a degenerative force is demonstrated through Orwell’s representation of empire as a parasite that, in the end, benefits neither European nor Burmese alike.
+Beyond the downfall of Flory, the idea of imperialism as a degenerative force is demonstrated through Orwell’s representation of empire as a parasite that, in the end, benefits neither the Europeans nor the Burmese.
 In essence, this is what Orwell sees as corrosive and damaging at the heart of imperial culture.
 For instance, during a comparison between the freedom of men in England and Burma, the narrator writes,

 Everyone is freeing England; we sell our souls in public and buy them back in private, among our friends.
 But even friendship can hardly exist when every man is a cog in the wheels of despotism.
 Free speech is unthinkable.
 All other kinds of freedom are permitted.
 You are free to be a drunkard, an idler, a coward, a backbiter, a fornicator; but you are not free to think for yourself.
 Your opinion on every subject of any conceivable importance is dictated for you by the pukka sahibs’ code.

-The final group that serves as an example of the detrimental effects of empire is the indigenous Burmese.
-Of all the characters in the novel, none face the consequences of empire more than Dr. Verswami.
+The indigenous Burmese are the final group that Orwell claims do not benefit from Empire.
+Of all the characters in the novel, none faces the consequences of empire more than Dr. Verswami does.
 For instance, when the narrator is describing the results of Flory’s death, he writes, “The first and most important of them was that Dr. Verswami was ruined, even as he had foreseen.
 The glory of being a white man’s friend—the one thing that saved him before—had vanished.
 Flory’s standing with the other Europeans had never been good, it is true; but he was after all a white man, and his friendship conferred a certain prestige.
 Once he was dead, the doctor’s ruin was assured.”
 Due to the nature of imperial culture, Verswami’s status in the community was reliant on his friendship with Flory.
-As Flory’s standing changed within the club, so too did the doctor’s chance of being nominated to it.
+As Flory’s standing changed within the club, so did the doctor’s chance of being nominated to it.
 Therefore, it should not come as a surprise that the physical death of Flory also marks the symbolic death of Verswami.
-If Empire is detrimental to the empire-builders themselves, then can one not expect it to be detrimental to the natives as well?
+If empire is detrimental to the empire-builders themselves, then can one not expect it to be detrimental to the natives as well?
 The case of Verswami is important because it is representative of the fact that, like all other groups under the influence of imperial culture, the indigenous Burmese cannot benefit from empire.

 James Flory in George Orwell, Burmese Days (Orlando: Harcourt Books, 1934), 277.